minimallinux/webmobapps-custom-form-plugin/README.md

 Taken from an original class by Tahir at http://www.scriptbaker.com/author/tahir/

-and extended a bit with extra validation and submission functions.
+and extended a bit with extra validation and submission functions, submit success/error message with echo or redirect.

 Error messages are made with WP_Error class but can be changed to an alert or something else.